ksiuwr/zosia-site-v2016/README.md

  see output/logs from django (e.g. queries to the database).

 You can shut this server down anytime by clicking `CTRL+C`, but containers will be still alive.
- If you want to shut them down as well, you need to run `./dev.py quit` command.
-And if you want to start the web server again, just run `./dev.py server`.
+ If you want to start the web server again, just run `./dev.py server`.
+ If you want to shut all containers down, you need to run `./dev.py quit` command.

 ### Troubleshooting